”Cricket at its Best”

 A side batting second and winning, when the side batting first have scored less than 200 runs, will be awarded maximum batting points (5) irrespective of their score when the game is won, assuming the win is achieved by the end of the 40th over.
 If more than 40 overs are taken to win, normal bonus point rules shall apply

-1 Bowling for every two wickets taken, maximum 5 points (10 wickets).
+BOWLING BONUS POINTS : 1 Bowling point for every two wickets taken, maximum 5 points (10 wickets).

-(d).
-The match result with full details of scores and points must be reported electronically by the Home team on their respective Play-cricket.com website by no later than 10 p.m. on the Sunday following the match day.
+b) The match result with full details of scores and points must be reported electronically by the Home team on the your clubs Respective ECB Play-cricket.com website by no later than 10 p.m. on the Sunday following the match day.